Should you be sexually intimate with your spouse during your separation?

-If a lack of intimacy or closeness has been the cause of your divorce and you now have the opportunity to get sexually intimate during your separation with your spouse, then we say go for it.
+If a lack of intimacy or closeness has been the cause of your divorce, and you now have the opportunity to get sexually intimate during your separation with your spouse, we say go for it.
 It might be the perfect opportunity to rekindle the fire that may have gone out.

-But if you are going to do this, you will need to make some considerations, such as how will you feel if things don’t improve after you’ve been intimate, or if you or your spouse don’t feel like you want to get back together afterward.
+But if you are going to do this, you will need to make some considerations, such as how you will feel if things don’t improve after you’ve been intimate or if you or your spouse don’t feel like you want to get back together afterward.

-We are not trying to kill the passion here, but there could be a lot of expectations lying on the outcome of your intimate activities with your spouse.
+We are not trying to kill the passion here, but there could be a lot of expectations relying on the outcome of your intimate activities with your spouse.
 If you can, it’s worth discussing these concerns with your spouse before getting intimate.

 Try to be prepared for the possibility that getting sexually intimate during your separation might not repair the marriage.
-If you don’t feel as though you can handle the possible adverse outcomes of the situation, then it’s wise to stick to your boundaries and stay completely apart during your separation.
+If you don’t feel as though you can handle the possible adverse outcomes of the situation, it’s wise to stick to your boundaries and stay completely apart during your separation.

 2. Positive hormones give a chance to strengthen the bond